jcmturner/gokrb5-test/testenv/docker/krb5kdc-older/README.md

-# KDC Intergation Test Instance for TEST.GOKRB5
+# KDC Integration Test Instance for TEST.GOKRB5

 DO NOT USE THIS CONTAINER FOR ANY PRODUCTION USE!!!